VTON-IT: Virtual Try-On using Image Translation: Discussion

 \section{Discussion}

-The effectiveness of this approach has been demonstrated through experiments conducted on both male and female bodies, under different lighting conditions, and with occlusions such as hands and hair, as well as varying poses.
-The first stage of the human detection network plays a crucial role in enhancing the overall performance of the application by reducing the input image size for later stages and eliminating unnecessary input regions by cropping the human body.
-To create an accurate segmentation map that adheres to geometric principles, it is necessary to train a human body segmentation network using ground truth images that contain detailed wrist and neck regions.
-Problem with public dataset like LVIS \cite{gupta2019lvis}, MS COCO \cite{lin2014microsoft} and, Pascal Person Part dataset \cite{chen2014detect} is improper ground truth, hence we tried different pre-trained models like CDCL \cite{lin2020cross} , GRAPHONY \cite{Gong2019Graphonomy}, U2NET \cite{Qin_2020_PR} to generate ground truth but none of these generate precise body mask.
-So, we manually picked 6000 good images of both men and women from the FGC6 dataset and labeled them manually.
-We trained a Generative image translation model on conditional settings with a pair of images as input.
-In order to generate a pair of images, we utilize geometrical augmentation techniques on both the semantic mask generated by the segmentation network and the corresponding real RGB image.
+The effectiveness of this approach has been demonstrated through experiments conducted on both male and female bodies, under various lighting conditions, and with occlusions such as hands and hair, as well as varying poses.
+The initial stage of the human detection network plays a crucial role in enhancing the overall performance of the application by reducing the input image size for subsequent stages and eliminating unnecessary input regions through cropping the human body.

+To create an accurate segmentation map adhering to geometric principles, it is essential to train a human body segmentation network using ground truth images containing detailed wrist and neck regions.
+However, existing public datasets like LVIS \cite{gupta2019lvis}, MS COCO \cite{lin2014microsoft}, and Pascal Person Part dataset \cite{chen2014detect} suffer from improper ground truth annotations.
+Therefore, we attempted to use various pre-trained models like CDCL \cite{lin2020cross}, GRAPHONY \cite{Gong2019Graphonomy}, and U2NET \cite{Qin_2020_PR} to generate ground truth annotations, but none of these produced precise body masks.
+Consequently, we manually curated 6000 high-quality images of both men and women from the FGC6 dataset and labeled them manually.

+We trained a generative image translation model in conditional settings with a pair of images as input.
+To generate a pair of images, we utilized geometric augmentation techniques on both the semantic mask generated by the segmentation network and the corresponding real RGB image.